karimarttila/karimarttila.github.io/_posts/2018-11-19-five-languages-five-stories.md

 ### Language Design

 The histories of these languages are quite different.
 Personally I think that the best designed languages are Clojure and Go.
 They really fit into their ecological compartments pretty well.
 Java as a programming language is well designed but it is a bit too verbose and bloated, however it provides excellent abstraction mechanisms which Go lacks.
 On the other hand Clojure being a Lisp provides what ever abstractions you can imagine, and the language design is also a very modern version of Lisp.
 Python is also pretty nicely designed language for the jobs it is mostly meant.
 The black sheep of the class is obviously Javascript which was designed and implemented in about 10 days if the Netscape story is true (and probably it is when you learn the language and its weird syntax).
-So, the verdict is (I'm mostly going to use these ascii tables since there is no table support in Medium):
+So, the verdict is:

 | Language | Design |
 | ------------|--------|